-3.7.4 Section 2 - MTF checklist <checklist>.
+$3.7.4 \underline{\text{Section 2} - \text{MTF checklist} < \text{checklist}}$.
 MTF requirements for specific Army aircraft shall be provided.
+This includes specific aircraft test weight and center of gravity limits required for completion of individual tests.
 Criteria for performing MTFs shall be in accordance with TM 1-1500-328-23.
 Requirements shall ensure a thorough inspection on the aircraft before flight during flight, and upon completion of the MTF.
-Unless otherwise specified by the acquiring activity (6.2), checklist items shall include those that are contained in the applicable aircraft operator's checklist plus those MTF checks to peculiar to the aircraft in question.
+Unless otherwise specified by the acquiring activity (6.2), checklist items shall include those that are contained in the applicable aircraft operator's checklist plus those MTF checks peculiar to the aircraft in question.